 An afternoon in West Africa pivoted the direction of the Didiers' lives.
-He had substituted for his country's mandatory military service by volunteering with Campus Crusade in Bamako, Mali.
+He had substituted for his country's mandatory military service by volunteering with Cru in Bamako, Mali.
 One afternoon a group of African students showed slides of people groups that had never heard the gospel.
 Only one slide showed white faces.
 When it flashed across the screen, thunder struck in the Didiers' hearts.

 The white faces were French students.
 Only two in 1,000 French students profess faith in Jesus Christ.
 Muslims in France outnumber evangelical Christians, who represent only 0.63 percent of the population.
 Francis and Marie-Carmen decided to return home as missionaries.